-CNBC's Brian Sullivan and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Friday.
+CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Friday.

 CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching Thursday.